matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 }
 ```

-First, add the mapping `limits` and struct `Limit` that serve as data storages for the state of daily limits accounts enable.
-The roles of each variable in the struct are commented out below.
+The mapping `limits` and struct `Limit` below serve as data storage for the state of daily limits accounts enable.

+The roles of each variable in the struct are detailed in the comments.

 ```solidity
     struct Limit {